 The Routledge Studies in Gender and Security series looks to publish books at the intersection of gender studies, international relations, and Security Studies.
 It will publish a broad sampling of work in gender and security – from private military companies to world wars, from food insecurity to battlefield tactics, from large-n to deconstructive, and across different areas of the world.
 In addition to seeking a diverse sampling of substantive work in gender and security, the series seeks a diverse author pool – looking for cutting-edge junior scholars alongside more established authors, and authors from a wide variety of locations and across a spectrum of backgrounds.

-Gender Mainstreaming in Counter-Terrorism Building Transformative Strategies to Counter Violent Extremism
+Gender Mainstreaming in Counter-Terrorism Policy Building Transformative Strategies to Counter Violent Extremism

 Gender and Civilian Victimization in War

 This book explores the why and the how of women’s participation in armed struggle, and challenges preconceived assertions about women and violence, providing both a historic and a contemporary focus.
 The volume is about women who have participated in armed conflict as members of an armed group, ...

 This book analyzes policy and programming challenges for gender mainstreaming in counter-terrorism, with examples from comparative case studies of countering violent extremism programming.
 Interest in the issue of gender in security policy and programming has grown over the past several years...